lewislarsen/youtube-channel-notifier/README.md

 In the RSS feed, shorts are indistinguishable from regular longform videos.
 The notifier will notify you of all new videos, including shorts.

 ### How do I set my timezone?
-You can set your timezone in the `.env` file using the `APP_TIMEZONE` variable.
+You can set your timezone in the `.env` file using the `USER_TIMEZONE` variable.
 You can find a list of supported timezones in the [PHP documentation](https://www.php.net/manual/en/timezones.php).

 ## Support & Community